sfu-db/connector-x/README.md

 In conclusion, ConnectorX uses up to 3x less memory and 11x less time.

-## How does Connector Agent achieve a lightening speed while keeps the memory footprint low?
+## How does ConnectorX achieve a lightening speed while keeps the memory footprint low?

 We observe that existing solutions more or less do data copy multiple times when downloading the data.
 Additionally, implementing a data intensive application in Python brings additional cost.

-Connector Agent is written in Rust and follows "zero-copy" principle.
+ConnectorX is written in Rust and follows "zero-copy" principle.
 This allows it to make full use of the CPU by becoming cache and branch predictor friendly.
-Moreover, the architecture of Connector Agent ensures the data will be copied exactly once, directly from the source to the destination.
+Moreover, the architecture of ConnectorX ensures the data will be copied exactly once, directly from the source to the destination.

 # Implementation status